-The following table sets out the compensation paid to each NEO for the financial years ended December 31, 2020 and December 31, 2019:
+The following table sets out the compensation paid to each NEO for the financial years ended December 31, 2023 and December 31, 2024:

-Table of compensation excluding compensation securities Name and position Year Salary, consulting fee, retainer or commission (1) (\$) Bonus (2) (\$) Committee or meeting fees (\$) Value of perquisites (\$) Value of all other compensation (\$) Total compensation (\$) Brian Carney CEO, 2019 370 2,296 0 0 0 2,666 President and Director (3)(4) 2020 385 2,388 0 0 0 2,773 Shirley Sumsion 2019 370 1,229 0 0 0 1,599 CFO and Director (3)(4)(5) 2020 385 1,278 0 0 0 1,663
+Table of compensation excluding compensation securities Name and position Year Salary (1) , consulting fee, retainer or commission (\$) Bonus (2) (\$) Committee or meeting fees (\$) Value of perquisites (\$) Value of all other compensation (\$) Total compensation (\$) Joe Morin, CEO, President 2023 467 1,689 0 0 0 2,156 and Director (3)(4)(6) 2024 490 1,773 0 0 0 2,264 Shirley Sumsion 2023 467 1,550 0 0 0 2,017 CFO and Director (3)(4)(5) 2024 490 1,628 0 0 0 2,118

 - (1) Represents the portion of base salary paid by Canso to the NEO attributable to time spent on the activities of CSOF (pre-Arrangement) and CSOC (following completion of the Arrangement).
 The amounts allocated in the table were determined by Canso solely for the purposes of the table, based on the role, responsibility and time spent by the respective NEO to fulfill the requirements of their office. - (2) Represents the portion of annual bonus paid by Canso to the NEO attributable to time spent on the activities of CSOF (pre-Arrangement) and CSOC (following completion of the Arrangement).
 The amounts allocated in the table were determined by Canso solely for the purposes of the table, based on the role, responsibility and time spent by the respective NEO to fulfill the requirements. - (3) No NEO receives any additional compensation for acting as a member of the Board or a member of a Committee. - (4) Member of the Investment Committee.
 No additional compensation is payable in connection with being a member of the Investment Committee. - (5) Member of the Audit Committee.
-No additional compensation is payable in connection with being a member of the Audit Committee.
+No additional compensation is payable in connection with being a member of the Audit Committee. - (6) Joe Morin became CEO and President effective November 23, 2022 and resigned as CEO, Chief Investment Officer and President effective December 31, 2024.
+Jason Bell was appointed successor CEO and President effective December 31, 2024.

-Brian Carney is a NEO of CSOC and an employee of Canso.
+Joe Morin was a NEO of CSOC and an employee of Canso.
 See "External Management Companies" below.
-During the 2020 financial year, Mr. Carney received directly from Canso approximately \$2,773, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
-During the 2019 financial year, Mr. Carney received directly from Canso approximately \$2,666, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
-Prior to the Arrangement, Mr. Carney managed CSOF's investment portfolio pursuant to the investment advisory agreement (the "Investment Advisory Agreement").
-In connection with his duties as portfolio manager of CSOF, Mr. Carney received from Canso approximately \$2,372 during the 2018 financial year (prior to the completion of the Arrangement).
+During the 2023 financial year, Mr. Morin received directly from Canso approximately \$2,156, which represents the portion of his salary attributable to his duties as CEO and President of CSOC.
+During the 2024 financial year, Mr. Morin received directly from Canso approximately \$2,264, which represents the portion of his salary attributable to his duties as CEO, Chief Investment Officer and President of CSOC.

 Shirley Sumsion is a NEO of CSOC and an employee of Canso.
 See "External Management Companies" below.
-During the 2020 financial year, Ms. Sumsion received directly from Canso approximately \$1,663, which represents the portion of her salary attributable to her duties as CFO of CSOC.
-During the 2019 financial year, Ms. Sumsion received directly from Canso approximately \$1,599, which represents the portion of her salary attributable to her duties as CFO of CSOC.
-Prior to the Arrangement, Ms. Sumsion was Vice President, Finance at Canso.
-In connection with her duties as Vice President, Finance of Canso, Ms. Sumsion received from Canso approximately \$1,423 during the 2018 financial year (prior to the completion of the Arrangement).
+During the 2023 financial year, Ms. Sumsion received directly from Canso approximately \$2,017, which represents the portion of her salary attributable to her duties as CFO of CSOC.
+During the 2024 financial year, Ms. Sumsion received directly from Canso approximately \$2,118, which represents the portion of her salary attributable to her duties as CFO of CSOC.